brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 # Installing Minecraft

 - Modded minecraft servers can be downloaded as complete zips from Modrinth, Curseforge and so on.
-You can either download them/extract them locally and (slowly) upload the whole folder with VSCode, or you can directly download the zip with `wget (url to zip)` and extract it with `unzip (name of zip file` afterin `cd`ing into the directory you want it in.
+You can either download them/extract them locally and (slowly) upload the whole folder with VSCode, or you can directly download the zip with `wget (url to zip)` and extract it with `unzip (name of zip file)` after you `cd` into the directory you want.
 - .sh files in modpacks must be made executable with `sudo chmod +x (.sh file).
 - If you want the Minecraft server to auto restart after crashing, you can add a bash `while true...done` loop to the sh file.
 - Running the server with an `& disown` at the end of the command, such as `./server-start.sh & disown`, will keep the server running after closing the ssh terminal.
-- Running commands with `sudo` in the background is  `nohup sudo -b nohup [command] & disown`.
+- Running commands with `sudo` in the background can be done with  `nohup sudo -b nohup [command] & disown`.
 This is probably redundant, but sudo applications seem to quit in the background with any other combination.

 # Performance Tips